misterelie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task0: Write a script that prints “Hello, World”, followed by a new line to the standard output.

 Task1: Write a script that displays a confused smiley "(Ôo)'.

+Task2: Display the content of the /etc/passwd file.

+Task3: Display the content of /etc/passwd and /etc/hosts